Lost-Outpost/dragonborn/GAMEPLAY.md

 - [New Armory Series - Lunar Weapons](https://www.nexusmods.com/skyrimspecialedition/mods/69438)
 - [Royal Armory - New Artifacts](https://www.nexusmods.com/skyrimspecialedition/mods/6994) - New weapons to the important people of Skyrim
 - [Kthonia's Unique Weapon Pack - Dragonborn Weapons](https://www.nexusmods.com/skyrimspecialedition/mods/15050)

+## Enemies
+- [Alpha Wolves](https://www.nexusmods.com/skyrimspecialedition/mods/47735) - It adds spawn data to the alpha wolf that already existed in the game but does not appear in any part of the world.
+- [Bandit Brawlers](https://www.nexusmods.com/skyrimspecialedition/mods/45884) - Bandit Brawlers are tanky hand-to-hand fighters that wear heavy armor and utilize the power of their armored fists to deal damage.